Anku5hk/Programmers_guide_to_Python/book.md

 iterating is O(n).</br>
 union is O(m+n).</br>
 intersection is O(min(m,n)), worst is O(m\*n).<br/>
-####
-There is another version of *set* which is mutable, let's check it out.
-#### **FrozenSet**
+#### 3.4.1 FrozenSet
-* Are *set* but only they are immutable.
-So once a *frozenset* is created elements/members cannot be removed/added.
-Rest is pretty much similar to *set*, they are non repeating sequence of items, unordered, iterable and no indexing/slicing.
+* They are *set* but only difference is they are immutable.
+So once a *frozenset* is created the elements/members cannot be removed/added.
+Rest is pretty much similar to *set*, they are non repeating sequence of items, unordered, iterable and no indexing/slicing is supported.
 They can be created using any iterable object.
 ```Python
 ## create a frozenset
 # using a list